kensho-technologies/orama/docs/development.md

 # generate coverage information from tests
 # open coverage report on the browser

-$ npm run doc
-# Generate markdown docs for functions and components and save then on ./docs

 # For publishing
 $ npm run build
 $ npm version [prerelease/path/minor]